-The following article by Jessi Rita Hoffman was published as a guest post on www.JaneFriedman.com.
+The following article by Jessi Rita Hoffman was originally published as a guest post on www.JaneFriedman.com.
 (Jane Friedman is the former publisher of Writer’s Digest.)

 So you’ve written your book, you’ve chosen your title and cover design, and you’re breathing a sigh of relief.
 Now you have to decide what goes on the back cover.
 New authors sometimes rush this decision, writing the first thing that comes to mind.
 After all, it’s the back of the book.
 How important can it be?